-President Mauricio Macri enticed the remaining bondholders ioin the to restructuring agreement in employed 2015. austerity measures, and ended high export taxes.
+President Mauricio Macri enticed the remaining bondholders to join the restructuring agreement in 2015, employed austerity measures, and ended high export taxes.
 However, in 2018, inflation rose to 50% as the Central Bank and Macri pursued conflicting economic policies.
 As a result, investors lost confidence in Argentina's economic liberalization, hurting its credit, and Argentina slid into recession.